petersulyok/smfc/README.md

  1. read the zone's temperature from Linux kernel
  2. calculate a new fan level based on the user-defined control function and the current temperature value of the zone
- 3. setup the new fan level through IPMI in the zone
+ 3. set up the new fan level through IPMI in the zone

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/smfc_overview.jpg" align="center" width="600">